 “You need to learn magic.”
 Kora looked at Peter, then Eun.
 “Both of you.”

 “Kora.”
 Peter closed his eyes.
-He braced his hands (he’d stuck them together in a palm-to-palm prayer) against his nose and lips—a gesture that said You are trying my fucking patience.
+He braced his hands, stuck together in a palm-to-palm prayer, against his nose and lips—a gesture that said, You are trying my fucking patience.
 He dropped his hands and fixed her with a stare.
 “I have too much to do.
 I can’t fuck around with weird phrases and stupid make-believe.
 When are you going to learn that—”